veighnsche/NLO-assignment/README.md

 - `POST /api/users/assign` — Assign or retrieve a user for a client; sets `nlo-client-id` cookie when missing.
 - `POST /api/users/resolve` — Resolve user details by ids `{ ids: string[] }`.

+### Users — assignment semantics
+- `assignUserForClient(clientId)` provides a deterministic mapping of a client id to a user.
+It does not filter by eligibility (`played === false`).
+- Eligibility for actually playing is enforced elsewhere (e.g., admin selection via `pickRandomEligibleUser()` / `setCurrentPlayer()` and the reveal flow).
+- Rationale: Assignment is used primarily to label a session consistently; game logic guards actual play.
+- If you ever need assignment to return only eligible users, filter to `!played` before choosing.

 Client functions live under `src/frontend/features/game/api.ts` and `src/frontend/features/admin/api.ts`, mapping 1:1 to these endpoints.